mlanza/ai-literacy/201/05-tools.md

 If the Brain is the model and the Memory is your scaffolding, the **Tools** are what give your chatbot hands.

+You’ve seen this pattern before — in your browser.

+The browser itself is just a shell.
+But look at all the tools it can use, with your permission:

+* **Geolocation** – find your position via GPS or IP
+* **Camera and Microphone** – capture live video or voice
+* **Clipboard** – read or write copy-paste content
+* **File Access** – upload, download, or store documents
+* **Notifications** – push reminders to your screen
+* **Battery and Network Info** – adapt to your current state
+* **Sensors and Bluetooth** – interact with nearby devices

+All of these exist on modern smartphones too.
+Together, they unlock richer, more responsive experiences.
+You’re not just reading pages anymore — you’re interacting with software that sees, hears, and responds to you.

+But what happens when one of those tools is turned *off*?

+Imagine you’re trying to order food from a delivery website, but you’ve denied location access.
+The site loads — but it has no idea where you are.
+So it can’t suggest nearby restaurants.
+Can’t estimate delivery time.
+Can’t even check if your address is in the delivery zone.

+Instead, **you have to do everything manually**:

+* Type in your full street address
+* Re-check the zip code
+* Scroll through irrelevant listings
+* Guess when your order might arrive

+It works.
+But only because **you did the work**.
+You turned the wrench.

+That’s the tradeoff.
+If you want full control, you keep the tools off — and you handle the details yourself.

+But when you grant access, the machine can turn the wrench **on your behalf**.
+It detects your location.
+Fills in the form.
+Filters the results.
+Calculates time.
+All from a single click: *“Allow location access?”*

+That one tool — GPS — unlocks the machine’s ability to act *for* you.
+That’s not just extra functionality.
+It’s a handoff.
+It’s giving the machine **agency** — the power to see, decide, and do.

+And that’s why your browser (or your phone) sometimes asks, *“Allow access to location?
+Microphone?
+Files?”* It’s not just a formality.
+It’s asking for tools.
+And what that request really implies is: *“Can I act more fully on your behalf?”*

+These permission dialogs are stopgaps.
+Little switches that let you manage what tools the machine can use — and how much **agency** you’re willing to grant.

 At its core, ChatGPT is a mind you can bounce ideas off.
 It’s articulate.
 Incredibly fast.
 Surprisingly insightful.
 But in its basic form, it can’t actually *do* anything.
 It has no reach.
 No arms.
 No access to your files, your apps, your data.
 You can ask it how to fix a spreadsheet formula, but it won’t fix the spreadsheet for you.
 You can have it write a draft message, but it won’t send it.

 You’re still the one turning the wrench.